joakimsk/docs/docs/secure.rst

 Secure communication with the server
 ====================================

 The default setup is to use HTTPS between the client and the server and to use the frontend-webserver as a *proxy* for the backend (with a proper URL prefix).
 The backend uses a separate port (default is port 8081).
 Clients/frontend may alternatively be configured to use the backend *directly*.
-If using the backend directly from a different computer and if especially if communication is crossing subnets, the communication should always be secured.From version 3.0, HTTPS will be mandatory for login-sessions to other servers than localhost.
+If using the backend directly from a different computer and if especially if communication is crossing subnets, the communication should always be secured.
+From version 3.0, HTTPS will be mandatory for login-sessions to other servers than localhost.

 .. note::
     The frontend webserver is configured with a `self-signed <https://en.wikipedia.org/wiki/Self-signed_certificate>`_ certificate.